-There is some evidence that other complications of surgery may be reduced, including blood clots in the legs or lung and chest infection.
-There is also some evidence that you may lose less blood with an epidural, which will reduce your chance of needing a blood transfusion.
+There is some evidence that other complications of surgery may be reduced, including reduced risk of blood clots in the legs or lung and chest infection.
+There is also some evidence that you may lose less blood with an epidural, which would reduce your chance of needing a blood transfusion.